 Jack and Kay Walsh are typical of many couples of the 1940s, where he is the breadwinner and she the housewife dependent upon him to do the man's duties around the house.
-Jack believes one of the neighbors in the tract housing complex in which they live in Los Angeles is white trash, he letting her know so at every opportunity, while Kay is quietly curious about her.
-She is streetwise Hazel Zanussi, an aspiring singer who does get a chance to sing on occasion at the club managed by her casual boyfriend, Biscuits Toohey, although he regulates her to being one of the taxi dancers more often against her wants, while he cheats on her behind her back despite truly having feelings for her.
+Jack believes one of their neighbors in the housing complex in which they live in Los Angeles is white trash - he letting her know so at every opportunity, while Kay is quietly curious about her.
+That neighbor is streetwise Hazel Zanussi, an aspiring singer who does get a chance to sing on occasion at the club managed by her casual boyfriend, Biscuits Toohey, although he relegates her to being one of the taxi dancers more often against her wants, while he cheats on her behind her back despite truly having feelings for her.
 Hazel just wants to make an honest living.
 Their worlds are turned upside down on December 7, 1941 when the US enters WWII with the Japanese bombing of Pearl Harbor.
-Jack immediate enlists in the Navy, and while he will send money home, it leaves Kay largely to fend for herself.
+Jack immediately enlists in the Navy, and while he will send money home, his decision leaves Kay largely to fend for herself.
 Against...Written by

 Opening credits are shown over old, black and white photos.
 See more »

 CBS edited 5 minutes from this film for its 1987 network television premiere.
 See more »

 I really did like this movie.
 There's a lot to like.
 It's the beginning of World War II, and all the men are being called to the Army.
 Goldie Hawn and Ed Harris are a typical American couple thus pulled apart.
 Goldie gets a Rosie the Riveter job, where she meets Kurt Russel, a 4F plant foreman, and the rest is history.